Saphulele/Saphulele-Ngcobo-01/README.md

 # Closing the Game
 You can close the window manually or press Ctrl + C in the terminal to stop execution.
 # Install Required Libraries
-First you have to install Python Extension from Visual Studio Code and its library Tkinter.
+You have to install Python Extension from Visual Studio Code and its library Tkinter.

    # INTERFACE BEFORE THE GAME BEGINS